Trietptm-on-Awesome-Lists/infosec/README.md

 # infosec - ultimate personal collection

+## yaes
+my personal project for most-possibly automated way for initial recon, this is work in progress
 ## buffer-overflow
 mostly exploits for different techniques when dealing with buffer overflows
 ## cracking